brandur/sorg/content/fragments/openapi-2.md

   [Reference][parameters].

-Neither problem exists in Hyper-schema which manages to avoid them while simultaneously managing to stay quite a bit more more simple than OpenAPI.
+Neither problem exists in Hyper-schema which manages to avoid them while simultaneously being quite a bit more more simple than the rather elaborate OpenAPI specification.
 In the end I worked around them with some fairly undesirable hacks, but came through with a finished product of reasonable quality.

 For anyone thinking about OpenAPI adoption, my recommendation is to wait a bit longer.
 A new version of OpenAPI (probably 3.0) is currently under active